Belema/request-etag/README.md

 	var ETagRequest = require('request-etag');
 	var eTagRequest = new ETagRequest(cacheConfig);

+The `ETagRequest` constructor takes a second optional argument which specifies the underlying HTTP request client to use.
+It defaults to [request](https://www.npmjs.com/package/request), so the above constuctor call can also be read,

+	var eTagRequest = new ETagRequest(cacheConfig, require('request'));

-The first call GET request will be sent without `If-None-Match` header.
-The response will contain a body.
+The first call GET request will be sent without an `If-None-Match` header, and its response will contain a body.

 	eTagRequest.get('www.immutablepage.com', function (error, response, body) {
 		if (!error && response.statusCode === 200) {